mdn/content/files/en-us/web/api/audio_output_devices_api/index.md

 - Access may be gated by the [`speaker-selection`](/en-US/docs/Web/HTTP/Headers/Permissions-Policy/midi) HTTP [Permission Policy](/en-US/docs/Web/HTTP/Feature_Policy).
 - [Transient user activation](/en-US/docs/Web/Security/User_activation) is required.
   The user has to interact with the page or a UI element for this feature to work.
-- The user must explicitly grant permission to use the audio output device though a user-agent specific mechanism, or have previously granted permission.
+- The user must explicitly grant permission to use the audio output device through a user-agent specific mechanism, or have previously granted permission.
   Note that if access is denied by a permission policy it cannot be granted by a user permission.

-User permission to set the output device is also implicitly granted if the user has already granted permission to use a media input device in the same group, using [`MediaDevices.getUserMedia()`](/en-US/docs/Web/API/MediaDevices/getUserMedia))
+User permission to set the output device is also implicitly granted if the user has already granted permission to use a media input device in the same group, using [`MediaDevices.getUserMedia()`](/en-US/docs/Web/API/MediaDevices/getUserMedia).

 Other methods/properties also require a secure context and the [`speaker-selection`](/en-US/docs/Web/HTTP/Headers/Permissions-Policy/midi) permission policy.